SayHomeSell.com

 Using an Agent to Sell Your Home

-Your local real estate agent can be a valuable resource.
+Your local real estate agent can be a valuable resource when selling a home.
 Their services include:

 — analyzing current sales and comparative markets